The Paraclete and the Three Barriers

 When the Gospel Text Was Read Against the Doctrine

-Alternative readings of Jesus did not arise merely from outside pressure or abstract philosophy.
+Alternative readings of Jesus did not come only from outside pressure or abstract philosophy.
 At different moments in Christian history, readers appealed to the Gospel text itself in ways that stood in tension with — and sometimes directly against — later doctrinal conclusions.

-This is why the Renaissance and Reformation-era circulation of biblical texts matters.
+Here the Renaissance- and Reformation-era circulation of biblical texts matters.
 With Renaissance humanism, the recovery of Greek learning, and the wider availability of Scripture in vernacular languages, some readers began to approach the Gospels more directly.
-Erasmus’ Greek New Testament helped make the Greek text newly available to European scholarship, while William Tyndale’s experience shows how contested vernacular access could be: he was unable to obtain approval for his translation work in England, and his New Testament was printed abroad.[8]
+Erasmus’ Greek New Testament helped make the Greek text newly available to European scholarship, while William Tyndale’s experience shows how contested vernacular access could be: unable to win approval for his translation work in England, he had his New Testament printed abroad.[8]

-Across these different moments, the recurring issue was not simply rebellion against doctrine.
-It was the claim that the biblical text itself could be read as presenting Jesus in a sent-messenger pattern, and divine guidance in a more fluid prophetic framework, rather than only in the later post-Nicene form.
+These examples do not show that the communities in question identified the Paraclete with Prophet Muhammad, or even with the same later figure.
+Their narrower significance is that later Christian doctrine was not the only historical framework through which Jesus, Spirit, angelic mediation, and prophecy were understood.
+Across these different moments, the recurring issue ran deeper than rebellion against doctrine: it was the claim that the biblical text itself could be read as presenting Jesus in a sent-messenger pattern, and divine guidance in a more fluid prophetic framework, rather than only in the later post-Nicene form.

 So What Do We See When We Look at the Text Without Those Barriers?